ckeditor/ckeditor5/docs/builds/guides/frameworks/angular.md

 This guide assumes that you have created a zip archive with the editor built using the [CKEditor 5 online builder](https://ckeditor.com/ckeditor-5/online-builder/).

-The directory with the editor's build cannot be placed inside the `src/` directory because Node will return an error.
+Unpack it into you application main directory.
+The directory with the editor build cannot be placed inside the `src/` directory as Node will return an error.
 Because of that, we recommend placing the directory next to the `src/` and `node_modules/` folders:

 ```
 ├── ckeditor5